gregschmit/omake/README.md

 There is also a system test suite in the `tests` directory.
 In this context, "system" tests are directories which contain a makefile, a `mod.rs` file, and any other files needed by the makefile.
-The `mod.rs` invokes a `system_test_cases!` macro, which executes this project's resulting binary against that directory's makefile given the arguments provided and checks STDOUT against the expected STDOUT provided to the macro, and also checks the directory against the expected files and content provided to the macro.
+The `mod.rs` invokes a `system_test_cases!` macro, which executes this project's resulting binary against that directory's makefile given the arguments provided and checks STDOUT/STDERR against the expected STDOUT/STDERR provided to the macro, and also checks the directory against the expected files and content provided to the macro.

 At some point, I should probably also copy over the GNU make test suite and try to get this project to pass the entire test suite.